api7/apisix-plugin-template/README.md

 ```

 To start with the actual implementation, you may check our [APISIX Plugin Deveolpment][apisix-plugin-develop],
-which contains an introduction to the essential areas of the plugin development.
+which contains an introduction to the essential parts of the plugin development.

 [Back to TOC][TOC]